artfisica/documentation/README.md

 ### Help and Support

-We're always happy to help out with your books or any other questions you might have.
+We're always happy to help out with the software or the documentation.
 You can ask a question or signal an issue on the following contact form at [gitbook.com/contact](https://www.gitbook.com/contact).

 ### Contribute to this documentation

-You can contribute to improve this documentation on [GitHub](https://github.com/GitbookIO/documentation) by signaling issues or proposing changes.
+You can contribute to improve this documentation on [GitHub](https://github.com/artfisica/documentation) by signaling issues or proposing changes.